 Zoar Gap Rafting FAQs

 Full day trips start at Fife Brook Dam and finish at our base camp in Charlemont, MA.
 The trip usually takes 6 hours, including registration, transportation to the river, swimming stops, a picnic lunch served on the river, and a slide show of your run through the biggest rapid.
-This trip comes with a picnic-style lunch which includes chips, salsa, hummus or black bean dip, sandwich fixings with choices of cold cuts and cheeses, as well as lettuce, tomato, condiments, and dessert and a drink.
-From April 1st to May 15th and September 15th to October 15th, this trip comes with a side dish of vegetarian soup or chili.
-In the warmer season from May 16th to September 14th, the side dish is usually coleslaw, or a pasta or bean salad.
-Lunch on this trip may sometimes be served later in the day due to water release times, weather, or other factors beyond our control.
+This trip comes with a freshly prepared picnic-style lunch which includes sandwich wraps, chips and salsa, a summer salad, and dessert.
+In the colder months of April and October, our kitchen staff will add a homemade hot side dish of chili or soup.

-If booking the Half-Day Gap trip, eat lunch in town before your arrival, or enjoy a picnic your way by making use of the picnic tables on our lovely campus.
-The half day trip meets at 12:30 and rafts the beautiful upper Fife Brook section, ending with the class III Zoar Gap.
+The half day trip meets at 12:15 and rafts the beautiful upper Fife Brook section, ending with the class III Zoar Gap.
+Lunch for the half day will be served before your trip during registration.
 Both the full day trip and the half day trip end at approximately 4:30, leaving your late afternoon and evening free to explore the local hiking trails, sight see surrounding towns, or relax in our campground.

 How much experience do I need for this trip?